Anne Lewis

 Morristown on Southern Spaces

-Fran Ansley and Anne Lewis have published a multi-media essay based on the feature film, Morristown: in the air and sun
+The late Fran Ansley and Anne Lewis published a multi-media essay based on the feature film, Morristown: in the air and sun

 “Going South, Coming North: Migration and Union Organizing in Morristown, Tennessee” appears on Southern Spaces supported by the Robert W. Woodruff Library of Emory University.
 Frequently used at union and immigration workshops, recent screenings of Morristown: in the air and sun include the Southern Labor Studies Conference and the IBEW Hall in Lewistown, Maine.
 The trailer aired on GRIT tv with Laura Flanders as part of a program about the auto industry.